mattwach/matrix_clock/README.md

 The two major things done here are getting some dependencies (submodules) and setting up a new build environment under `build/`

-If all went well above, you will have a `build/matrix_clock.uf2` file available to load onto a PI Pico.
+If all went well above, you will have a `src/build/matrix_clock.uf2` file available to load onto a PI Pico.
+Note that `firmware/matrix_clock_led_64x32.uf2` will not be changed.

 # Hardware build

-TODO
+The hardware build is fairly minimalistic, solving the given problems:

+  * Securing the PI Pico, RTC hardware and buttons at the bottom of the panel
+  * Keeping the connection cables constrained so the clock can mount flat on the way
+  * Providing a wall mount

+I solved all of these problem by creating a couple of 3D models and printing them out.
+I used OpenSCAD for the modeling.
+Here is an image of the model:

+This model is located at [case/led_matrix_64x32/led_matrix_64x32.scad](case/led_matrix_64x32/led_matrix_64x32.scad).
+If can be changed with any text editor and viewed in the free [OpenSCAD](http://openscad.org) software.

+If you don't want to mess around with OpenSCAD, I also have the models available for direct download at [case/led_matrix_64x32/export](case/led_matrix_64x32/export).
+These are .3mf files (an improved .stl) that most modern slicer programs can directly load.

+To assemble, you .....
+I AM HERE

 # Cusomization Guide